-Name origin: Possibility (1): Latin dico and its derivative dicto meant ‘to say, to tell’, but their less familiar meaning of ‘to dedicate, to set apart for’ plus the Latin noun dicio ‘dominion, authority’ would better suit a place name.
-PIE *deik- ‘to show, to teach’ developed particularly in Germanic languages, and it is debatable whether OE diht ‘setting in order, command’ was a loan from Latin or descended independently from PIE.
+Name origin: PIE *deik- ‘to show, to teach’ had descendants in many languages, though apparently not in Celtic.
+Latin dico and its derivative dicto meant ‘to say, to tell’ and would suit an army training area.
+Their less familiar meaning of ‘to dedicate, to set apart for’ plus the Latin noun dicio ‘dominion, authority’ could also suit a place name.
+It is debatable whether Old English diht ‘setting in order, command’ was a loan from Latin or descended independently from PIE.
 (Gothic gažeihan and ADIXOVI on a Bath curse tablet both pre-date AD 400.)

 Notes: Richmond & Crawford reckoned that this was part of a composite name Dixiolugunduno.
 See below for scans of the names Dixio lugunduno, Dixiolugunduno and Dixiolugundino actually in the three manuscripts, combined into a single image with an accurate representation of the original spaces inside names and the full stops that occur between many names but rows of dots to show whether a name was broken over two lines.
 This analysis overrules previous thinking about Dixio being the same as Dictim, which prompted much fretting about the locations of Notitia names.
 Rejected candidates include Deighton in North Yorkshire, which was Dictune (‘ditch settlement’) in Domesday Book.
 Also the largest hill fort in Britain (actually more like a a walled country estate than a military fortress) at Stanwick St John, NZ1812, near the famous Scotch Corner road junction, which has been suggested as the home of Queen Cartimandua.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 14 December 2022 To main Menu